Father of a woman, who alleged rape by BJP MLA in Uttar Pradesh and tried to kill self, dies in police custody

 The police ordered a probe on Sunday.

-Reacting to allegations against himk, the BJP MLA had said, “This is a pre-planned incident.
-There was an incident in their family, case was registered.
+Reacting to allegations against him, the BJP MLA had said, “This is a pre-planned incident.
+There was an incident in their family, the case was registered.
 Police saved two innocent people, being made scapegoat by them.”

 “These people thought I helped them & they haven’t left any platform to defame me.
-I request administration to probe this well & punish the real culprit,” the MLA added.
+I request the administration to probe this well & punish the real culprit,” the MLA added.

+Uttar Pradesh’ DIG Law Order said on Monday, “Magisterial inquiry to be conducted.
+If lapse found on the side of the police, action will be taken.The incident happened while the man was in judicial custody.”